 The ABM model consists of 3 components at the core namely, agents, interactions, and environment.
 By implementing the three components consecutively in a loop for a certain interval, specific behavior(s) and pattern(s) can be established.
 Doing so will assist in modifying the experimental stage into an economically scalable stage.

 Another model which intends in making blockchain economically scalable is through internal/external trigger-matrix.
 This can be said to help scrutinize the observations that took place in the ABM model from multiple point-of-views.
-Both the modes at large indicates to give importance to the user’s adoption perspective to BSEBM (blockchain-based sharing economy business models).
+Both modes at large indicate importance to the user’s adoption perspective to BSEBM (blockchain-based sharing economy business models).
 Another forecast that comes from the research is that for mass-market imbibing positive user attitudes towards BSEBM will be insufficient for motivating a sufficient percentage of individuals.
-For the motivation to happen at a large scale, it (blockchain technology) should be perceived more convenient than the conventional platforms.
-As the peer-to-peer decentralization in platforms and applications has been in the market for not so long, you should keep in mind that the research and survey(s) done to date have been in small clusters.
+For the motivation to happen at a large scale, blockchain technology should be perceived as more convenient than conventional platforms.
+As peer-to-peer decentralization in platforms and applications has been in the market for not so long, you should keep in mind that the research and survey(s) done to date have been in small clusters.
 Further researches, from distinct individuals/groups, will assist more in building a blockchain for a sustainable economy in the coming days.

 If you found the above piece worth your time and want to know more about the upcoming changes in the overall decentralized ecosystem, then do visit Primafelicitas.

 Contact us now if you are interested in Blockchain / NFT Services etc, PrimaFelicitas can bring you the best results.

 Looking for help here?